jpue3047/baby_names_project/README.md

 http://www.ssa.gov/oact/babynames/html

 # Data Analysis
+Download zip file from SSA UR, extract zip file, and saves text files in working directory.
-Find the proportion of babies given a particular time frame defined by user ( sty and endy).
-For this analysis I used data from 2010 to 2020
+Create DataFrame based on time frame defined by user (sty and endy).For this analysis I use data from 2010 to 2020.
+Find the proportion of babies by gender.
 Find top n names by gender ( n is defined by user).
-I used top 10 names Visualize top n names by gender
+I use top 10 names.
+Visualize top n names by gender.
 Create excel file with analysis.
 Check folder "Output"

 # Scripts